thomas-darling/gulp-dependents/gulp-dependents/readme.md

         parserSteps: [

             // PLEASE NOTE:
-            // The parser steps shown here are only meant as a simplified
+            // The parser steps shown here are only meant as an example to
-            // example to illustrate the concept of the matching pipeline.
+			// illustrate the concept of the matching pipeline.
             // The default config used for scss files is pure RegExp and
-            // reliably supports the full syntax for import statements.
+            // reliably supports the full syntax of scss import statements.

             // Match the import statements and capture the text
             // between '@import' and ';'.